AltinGruda/Furry-Friend/README.md

 # Furry Friend
-Our website is dedicated to connecting loving individuals with their perfect four-legged companions through pet adoption.
+This website is dedicated to connecting loving individuals with their perfect four-legged companions through pet adoption.

 **Link to project:** https://furry-friend-rose.vercel.app/